cuthbertLab/music21/music21/demos/bhadley/mrjobaws/howtogetstarted.rst

 		* as your job runs, you can calculate how much it's costing and view how much has finished processing.
 When your job finishes, regardless of the end status (terminated, failed, successfully quit), any output from your mappers/reducers will be located in s3 in the appropriate bucket.
-This prevents you from losing valuable data if many of our mappers execute fine, but just a few take forevor and you terminate the job before they've completed.
+This prevents you from losing valuable data if many of our mappers execute fine, but just a few take forever and you terminate the job before they've completed.
 	* if the job finished successfully, you'd see final data printed to the screen about counters, number of successful mappers/reducers/etc, and your final output will be streamed to the output file you specified.
 Your output will also be available on s3 permanently.